Team997Coders/PowerUpFMSServer/README.md

 You will need to search for and replace IP address 192.168.1.54 with the IP address of your machine which will run the server application.
 I have not brought this constant out into app settings yet.

 Here is a doc that describes how game play works using this scoring system: https://docs.google.com/document/d/1u-EGgbDC8yMkxl0OnWY633JzEyF7c2hVuC16VZJAThY/edit?usp=sharing

+To run the scoreboard, we used a Raspberry Pi 3 autoloading Chrome into full screen.
+Since we had access to the FIRST A/V setup, we were able to overlay the scoreboard on to live video feeds from the field.
+It looked great!